 Sipping the Trivento 2014 Eolo Malbec, I am reminded of the first time I sampled the Eolo while visiting the winery in 2013.
 At the time, I tasted the 2009 and my favorite wine of my visit that day.
 Much like the first time I sampled the wine, I feel it is still the most outstanding wine produced by Trivento.

 Trivento Eolo comes from a single block from one of the oldest vineyards in Luján de Cuyo.
 This vineyard is situated on the banks of the Mendoza River.
-Eolo means keeper of the winds thus it is the keeper of the three winds that inspires Trivento’s name, and it also signifies Trivento’s finest and most exclusive wine.
+Eolo means keeper of the winds; thus, it is the keeper of the three winds that inspires Trivento’s name, and it also signifies Trivento’s finest and most exclusive wine in their portfolio.